rachellombardi/tutorial-python-bindings/README.md

 ]
 ```

+> Note that you can have however many key:value pairs you want in each dictionary.

 In the above example, the first job submitted using this information will set the value of `my_variable` to `'foo'`.

 To submit, we pass this `joblist` as an `iter` object to the `itemdata` argument of the `.submit` method: